- United Kingdom

 In this section we publish a country-based view of the findings, which includes an overview of media characteristics and the most important data points in terms of digital news.

 These include an overview of consumption in each country, including details of the most popular news brands – traditional and online.
 The pages also contain statistics about the use of new devices such as smartphones and tablets and the role of different social networks for news.
-Information is drawn from the 2019 Digital News Report survey using the methodology outlined on p. xxx, with the exception of population and internet levels which are drawn from Internet World Statistics (2018).
+Information is drawn from the 2019 Digital News Report survey using the methodology outlined, with the exception of population and internet levels which are drawn from Internet World Statistics (2018).
 Where appropriate, our country-based authors have also referenced industry-based statistics that supplement our survey-based approach.

 Whilst most of our countries see internet penetration of 80% or more, Brazil, Mexico, South Africa, and Turkey in particular have far lower levels of access.
 In those countries we are looking at the habits of around (or less than) half the adult population.
 It should also be noted that in Argentina, Brazil, Chile, Greece, Mexico, South Africa and Turkey our samples tend to be based more around urban areas.